Quantized Transport of $\nu = 2/3$ Fractional Quantum Hall Edge with Disordered Superconducting Proximity

 \widetext

 \onecolumngrid {\thesection.\arabic{equation}} {\theHsection.\arabic{equation}} {\thesection.\arabic{figure}}

 The supplemental information consists of five sections.
 In Sec. \ref{sec:vertex operator}, we provide explicit calculation for the scaling dimensions of vertex operators considered in this work, and elaborate on their dependence on the edge interaction parameter.
 In Sec. \ref{sec: RG}, we briefly review the disorder renormalization group (RG) analysis and clarify on the effect of chemical potential disorder.
 We also demonstrate the decoupling of up- and down-stream modes at the RG fixed points as $v_{ud}\propto(g-g_N)$.
-In Sec. \ref{sec: scattering}, we derive the boundary conditions for the scattering problem of the KFP-SC$_N$-KFP junction (see Fig. \ref{fig:KFP-SC-KFP}(a) in the main text), and discuss the application of the Landauer-B\"uttiker formula for obtaining the downstream resistance that is shown to be quantized in the main text.
+In Sec. \ref{sec: scattering}, we derive the boundary conditions for the scattering problem of the KFP-SC$_N$-KFP junction (see Fig. \ref{fig:KFP-SC-KFP}(a) in the main text), justify the disorder-averaged boundary conditions, and discuss the application of the Landauer-B\"uttiker formula for obtaining the downstream resistance that is shown to be quantized in the main text.
+As a contrast, we also show that the Hall resistance is insensitive to the SC$_N$ phases.
 In Sec. \ref{sec: nonlinear}, we detail the calculation for the higher order nonlinear transport effects that arise from either Cooper-pair tunneling or edge-vortex coupling, as summarized in the main text \cref{eq: Rd-non}.
 Finally, in Sec. \ref{app_sec: vortex model and RG} we present a vortex model as a statistical ensemble of quantum dots, and explain the RG-irrelevance of the edge-vortex coupling.